terratags/terratags/docs/default-tags.md

 ## How Default Tags Work

-1. Tags defined in the AWS provider's `default_tags` block are automatically applied to all resources created by that provider
+1. Tags defined in the AWS provider's `default_tags` block are automatically applied to all taggable resources created by that provider
 2. Terratags tracks tag inheritance from provider default_tags to individual resources
 3. Resources only need to specify tags not covered by default_tags
 4. Default tags can be overridden at the resource level if needed